cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/troubleshooting_faq.md

 ## What to do if an active manager is stopped or fails during plugin upload?

-This will result in an inconsistent plugin management.
+This will result in inconsistent plugin management.
 Follow these steps:

 ```